Main Page | Web Tools | Site Map

 Patrick Adam

-I am interested in the time and scale dependent patterns of abundance for both nekton and plankton species.
+I am interested in the time and scale dependent patterns of nekton and plankton abundance.
 Current methods for evaluation of abundance and dispersion include trawl and acoustic surveys.
-Problems inherent in acoustic analyses include the slow speed with which the survey is conducted resulting in a poor estimate of the temporal variation of these animals.
-Ship avoidance behavior of nekton species will also affect abundance estimates.
+Due to the slow speed with which an acoustic survey is conducted, typically less than 10 knots, poor estimates of the temporal variation of these animals may result.
+Ship avoidance behavior of nekton species may also affect abundance estimates.
 Acoustic surveys typically miss the upper 10 meters of the water column, or less if using a towed-body transducer, which potentially eliminates a significant portion of the biomass depending on species of interest.
 Incorporating the use of an aircraft mounted Light Distance And Ranging (LIDAR) sampling platform may minimize these limitations and provide key insight into movements of fish schools and plankton over hourly time series.
-Unlike acoustics, LIDAR is capable of detecting fish and plankton in the surface waters.
+Laser light is used much like sound from a sonar device and can detect the presence and distance of objects in the water.
+Unlike acoustics, LIDAR is capable of detecting fish and plankton in the surface waters to approximately 20m depth in nearshore (<30 nautical miles) waters.

-Laser light is used much like sound from a sonar device and can detect the presence and distance of objects in the water, but is limited to about 50 meters depth.
-Because this instrument is mounted on an aircraft instead of a ship it can survey considerably more area in the same span of time as ship based surveys.
-My research will compare both sampling techniques to understand the effects of survey speed on abundance estimates and also the extent of ship avoidance of fish using coincident spatial and temporal surveys.
+Because the LIDAR instrument is mounted in an aircraft it can survey considerably more area in the same amount of time as ship based surveys, or the same area in a fraction of the time.
+My research will compare both sampling techniques to characterize the effects of survey speed and transect layout on backscatter (energy reflected from fish and plankton targets) estimates using coincident spatial and temporal surveys.

 This research has been sponsored by the National Oceanographic Partnership Program (NOPP).